 A finding of undue influence can mean that a particular bequest to the person who exerted the undue influence would be voided, or it could mean that the entire will is invalidated.
 If the will is found to be invalid then the decedent's estate will pass to the decedent's heirs based on the laws of intestate succession.

 Particularly with older people testamentary capacity is a common basis for challenging a will.
 Conditions that may cause an interested party to question if the testator had testamentary capacity include Alzheimer's Disease or some other type of dementia, schizophrenia, or a traumatic brain injury.
-However, merely having a medical condition that may affect your memory or mental capacity does not necessarily mean that you cannot make a will.
+However, as an experienced Bronx probate litigation lawyer will explain, merely having a medical condition that may affect your memory or mental capacity does not necessarily mean that you cannot make a will.
 In some cases those who suffer from such illnesses or injuries have extended periods of clarity.
 If the will was made during one of these periods then the testator had the necessary testamentary capacity.
 Evidence of testamentary capacity can be gleaned from the testator's medical records, testimony from the testator's physician, testimony from the witnesses to the execution of the will, and testimony of those who were frequently around the testator.
-Testamentary capacity is not related to a testator's education, intelligence or level of sophistication.Fiduciary Litigation
+Testamentary capacity is not related to a testator's education, intelligence or level of sophistication.Fiduciary litigation

 - Mismanagement of estate funds

 If a fiduciary is found to have breached his (or her) fiduciary duty the Surrogate's Court is likely to hold that fiduciary personally liable and require him to make the estate whole for any losses suffered or compensate the estate for any gain that the liable fiduciary received.